-- You must make sure that your contractor has the appropriate licence to do the work needed.
-Asbestos assessors must be licensed by WorkSafe.
-Depending on the type of removal work that needs to be done, contractors that remove asbestos material may also need to be licensed. - You can search the registers on the WorkSafe website to verify the licensing of assessors and removalists Licence holder register
+- You must make sure that your contractor has the appropriate certification and licence to do the work needed.
+Asbestos assessors must be licensed by WorkSafe New Zealand.
+Depending on the type of removal work that needs to be done, asbestos removalists may also need to be licensed. - You can search the registers on the WorkSafe website to verify the licensing of assessors and removalists: Licence holder register | WorkSafe